 Physical Methods

-There are many other physical methods to eliminate cockroaches beyond stepping on one.
-One method involves using a mixture of fabric softener and water in a spray bottle to suffocate the roaches.
+One method involves using a mixture of fabric softener and water in a spray bottle to suffocate them.
 Of course, this solution works only if it comes into direct contact with the insects.

-Borax can be used instead of DE but must be kept out of the reach of children and pets.
+Borax can be used as an alternative to DE but must be kept out of the reach of children and pets.

 Chemical Methods